A manufacturable surface code architecture for spin qubits with fast transversal logic: Performance evaluations

-To more \removed{thoroughly}precisely quantify \snaq{}'s potential speedup and to study its sensitivity to the key hardware parameter $\rho$, we compare logical clock speeds at fixed target error rates.\removed{We simulate logical performance for various values of $\rho$.} For this analysis, we use fixed physical error rates of $(p_\text{g}, p_\text{sh}, p_\text{id}) = (10^{-3}, 10^{-5}, 10^{-4})$, simulate distances up to 11, and fit the model in Eq.~\ref{eq:fit} to the data for a range of values of $\rho$.
-We apply the same process to the two baselines to provide a direct comparison.
-As in Section~\ref{sec:memory-comparison}, these fits allow us to determine the code distance\removed{at which}needed for each architecture \removed{can}to achieve a certain\removed{given} logical error rate\removed{.
+\removed{To more \removed{thoroughly}precisely quantify \snaq{}'s potential speedup and to study its sensitivity to the key hardware parameter $\rho$, }Finally, we consider performance at lower $p_L$ by extrapolating the simulated data using the models discussed in Section~\ref{sec:memory-comparison}.\removed{We simulate logical performance for various values of $\rho$.} For this analysis, we use fixed physical error rates of $(p_\text{g}, p_\text{sh}, p_\text{id}) = (10^{-3}, 10^{-5}, 10^{-4})$, simulate distances up to 11, and fit the model in Eq.~\ref{eq:fit} to the data for a range of values of $\rho$. \removed{We apply the same process to the two baselines to provide a direct comparison.
+As in Section~\ref{sec:memory-comparison}, t}These fits allow us to determine the code distance \removed{at which}needed for each architecture \removed{can}to achieve a certain\removed{given} logical error rate\removed{.
 We}, which we can then convert\removed{these code distances } to logical clock speeds.
 Figure~\ref{fig:speedup_vs_density} shows the comparison of the logical operation speeds in \snaq{} to those of \spinbus{} and \twobyN{}.
 We find that \snaq{}'s tCNOT is significantly faster than either of the baselines across the entire studied range.
-For a near-term target \removed{$p_L$}error rate of $10^{-6}$, we find \removed{a 4.1-10.6$\times$}consistent 7.5$\times$ and 10.6$\times$ speedups across the density range.
-For lower $p_L$, the improvement is smaller\removed{ for low $\rho$,} but still remains above \removed{2}4$\times$.
+For a near-term target \removed{$p_L$}error rate of $10^{-6}$, we find consistent 7.5$\times$ and 10.6$\times$ speedups across the density range.
+For lower $p_L$, the improvement is smaller\removed{ for low $\rho$,} but still remains above 4$\times$.
 Because the interaction distance of the tCNOT is limited\removed{, as we will investigate in the following subsection}, we also compare the lattice surgery time between \snaq{} and the baselines\removed{.
 Additionally, we find}, finding that \snaq{}'s lattice surgery still outperforms the baselines for a target $p_L$ of $10^{-6}$ but is less competitive for lower $p_L$ and lower $\rho$.